Project-Pandora-Game/pandora-documentation/Getting_started.md

 ## Starting a test server locally

 Now that's a bit of a hassle, but in the end, we will make it together.

+### Things you have to do only for the very first time
 Start 5 (yes five) console windows (Terminal on MacOs, cmd.exe on Windows).
 Then move to the following directories, `base` being the one that holds your repositories
 ```
 cd base/pandora
 cd base/pandora/pandora-common